phonghoang2k/tracker_generator/annotations/README.md

 dart run build_runner build
 ```

-Note that like most code-generators, [Trackable] will need you to both import the annotation ([tracker_annotations])
+Note that like most code-generators, [tracker_generators] will need you to both import the annotation ([tracker_annotations])
 and use the `part` keyword on the top of your files.

-As such, a file that wants to use [Trackable] will start with:
+As such, a file that wants to use [tracker_generators] will start with:

 ```dart
 import 'package:tracker_annotations/tracker_annotations.dart';